There are two main construction methods employed for the City Rail Link:

-In early 2018, contractors were to start diverting a section of the existing Mt Eden stormwater pipe and creating a new alignment between Water and Nikau Streets because the CRL will create a redeveloped Mt Eden train station.
+In early 2018, contractors started diverting a section of the existing Mt Eden stormwater pipe and creating a new alignment between Water and Nikau Streets so that CRL could create a redeveloped Mt Eden train station.

-The existing stormwater pipe is in the path of the new CRL tunnels that will be built at Mt Eden.
+The existing stormwater pipe was in the path of the new CRL tunnels that will be built at Mt Eden.

-At Mt Eden, there will be shafts at Water and Nikau Streets to provide underground access for the micro tunnel-boring machine that will simultaneously excavate and install a new stormwater pipe using a pipe jacking technique and a deep access chamber at Mt Eden Road .
+At Mt Eden, shafts at Water and Nikau Streets provided underground access for the micro tunnel-boring machine simultaneously excavating and installing the new stormwater pipe using a pipe jacking technique and a deep access chamber at Mt Eden Road .

 Naming digging equipment after women is said to be a tradition that dates to the 1500s when miners prayed to St. Barbara to keep them safe underground.
 Saint Barbara is the patron saint of armourers, artillerymen, military engineers, miners and others who work with explosives because her legend associated her with lightning.